A-B-G/PyCalcTutorial/README.md

 ## The Basic Controller
 Connect the View to the Model with the Controller class.
-The GUI interface is done, but the calculator won't work until the model and controller are implemented.
+The GUI interface is done, but the calculator won't work until the Model and Controller are implemented.
 The Controller class will make the calculator perform actions in response to user events.<br>
 The Controller class performs three main tasks:
 1. Access the GUI's public interface
 2. Handle the creation of math expressions